-Participants will engage in some self-reflection around how they model and support social-emotional learning skills of young people in their program.
+Participants will learn what protective factors are, engage in some self-reflection around how they model and support social-emotional learning skills of young people in their program.
 Social-emotion learning skills are protective factors that support a young person’s well-being and mental health.

 What Makes a Protective Factor

-Participants will learn what protective factors are and connect them to the practices they implement in their program.
+Participants will learn different components to building protective factors and connect them to the practices they implement in their program.

 Protective Factor Continuum